WAYS TO GIVE…

 Individuals can save up to $10,000 in taxes per year by making a planned gift, a way of giving that gives income during their lifetime, provides a tax tool and will help a Montana charity after they are gone.
 Planned gifts, like a gift annuity of at least $5000, qualify for a 40% tax credit on the year given.
 For more information, contact email@example.com, or call 406-443-8313.

 There are tools that can help you take care of your financial future, your families and the causes you care about while taking advantage of the maximum tax benefits.

 Online donations are accepted through the Montana Community Foundation.
-Choose "Greater Glendive" and who the memorial is for, so we know who to thank.
+Here's where to make your donation.
 For more information on any of these topics please contact members of the GGCF Board of Directors, Montana Community Foundation, or your tax advisor.

 IRA Charitable Rollover Offers Unique Giving Opportunity